Write stronger stories!

 There are a lot of editors in the world and each one likely has his or her own approach to editing.
 Today I want to share mine.

-I always do an editorial letter for a content edit (which is about what the story is) and I often do one for a line edit (which is how the story is told).
+I always do an editorial letter for a developmental/content edit (which is about what the story is) and I often do one for a line edit (which is how the story is told).
 So let's get started.

 First, when reading through the manuscript, I keep another document open to take notes on anything that I suspect might need to be in the editorial letter.
 Depending on how deep of an edit and what kind of edit the author wants, I may also be putting in comments on the actual manuscript for specific parts of the story.
-I watch for repeating problems (and repeating strengths).
+I watch for repeating problems (and often, repeating strengths).

 My advice: If you're an editor, make sure you are paying attention to the writer's strengths in addition to weaknesses.